GuidesHow To'sHow To Build A White Gaming PC

 Lian Li GALAHAD 360 White

-I love how Lian Li has implemented the faceplate with A-RGB backlit in quite a distinctive manner and that we can rotate the aluminum portion to have the Lian Li text face upright.
+I love how Lian Li has implemented the faceplate with A-RGB backlit in quite a distinctive manner, and we can rotate the aluminum portion to have the Lian Li text face upright.
 This eases out the installation of the block regardless of the text orientation.
-The build quality is also top-notch and performance is also good.
+The build quality is also top-notch, and the performance is good.

 Click here to read our full review of this CPU Cooler.